-Thank You Page Videos
+14. Thank You Page Videos

-One very effective type of video to create for your medical practice website are thank-you page videos.
+One very effective type of video to create for your medical practice website is thank-you page videos.
 These videos appear after someone submits a form such as “request appointment”, and can provide a nice message to help them understand what steps are next, or perhaps convince them to call you right away.

-Videos for Recruiting
+15. Videos for Recruiting

-Videos are also effective for your recruiting efforts and can be a nice addition to job listings you post or on a careers page to help potential hires understand roles, responsibilities and the work culture you’ve built.
+Videos are also effective for your recruiting efforts and can be a nice addition to job listings you post or on a careers page to help potential hires understand roles, responsibilities, and the work culture you’ve built.

-Patient Experience Videos
+16. Patient Experience Videos

 Lastly, we don’t often think about how videos can be used in the patient experience.
 One example where video can be valuable – providing expectations or instructions prior to a consultation appointment or a procedure.

 As you can see, video can be used throughout your marketing campaign across many different channels.
-What’s more, the variety of formats, content and length are diverse.
+What’s more, the variety of formats, content, and length are diverse.
 It’s important to understand what kind of video you need to create and how to distribute it properly.

 We can help.
 Request a consultation with one of our video marketing experts about how we can help you plan, shoot and distribute video.